EsanRAHIMI/EsanRahimi/README.md

 ## 👨‍💻 About Me

-I'm Esan, a dedicated and passionate AI strategist, researcher, and developer based in Dubai.
-I have a Master's degree in Information Technology and serve as the Head of Marketing for TCH, a leading brand in digital products.
-I contribute to product development and strategic marketing.
+I'm Ehsan Rahimi, a dedicated AI strategist, researcher, and developer based in Dubai.
+With a Master's degree in Information Technology, I bring a wealth of experience in AI, machine learning, and software development.
+Currently, I serve as the Head of Media at KasraPars and am the founder of several innovative platforms.

-### 🎓 Master's Thesis
+## 🎓 Education

-My master's thesis focused on **Path Planning for Drones using Deep Reinforcement Learning Algorithms**.
-I utilized various machine learning and deep learning algorithms including:
+- **Master's in Management Information Systems** - University of Eyvanekey (2020 - 2023)
-- **DQN**
+  - Thesis: "Path Planning for Drones using Deep Reinforcement Learning Algorithms"
-- **DRQN**
+  - Algorithms Used: DQN, DRQN, ADSA, QR_DRQN

-- **ADSA**
+- **Bachelor of Engineering in Computer Software Engineering** - Farahmand Institute of Higher Education (2017 - 2019)
-- **QR_DRQN**
+- **Associate's degree in Computer Software Engineering** - Farahmand Institute of Higher Education (2015 - 2017)

 ## 🔭 Current Projects